kunmukh/Interesting-Projects/CS7301/README.md

 ## APPROACH

 ### GADGET FINIDING & RANKING
+The **regularity score** of a system event shows the probability of a specific system event occurring.
+If event 𝑒 has never occurred in the system, then the value of 𝑅(𝑒) is 0 indicating that 𝑒 is a rare system event.
+Therefore, the regularity score of a causal path 𝜆 is dependent on the regulatory score of its constituent system events, {𝑒1, 𝑒2,...,𝑒𝑛}.
+Thus, a causal path composed of many **rare** system event would have a **low regularity score**, resulting in a **higher probability** of detection.

 <img src="./assets/gadget-rank.png" alt="APT attack stages using gadget chain and their regularity score"   width="800"/>

 ### GADGET APT ATTACK CREATION
+The purpose of AGE-GNN is to find system events with **high regularity scores** that can be used as gadgets to replace events in an attack with a lower regularity score.
+In this way, the overall regularity score of the entire attack path will **increase**, making it **harder** to detect as shown in Table 2.
+We formalize our problem statement as finding the top K popular system events with high regularity scores that can be used to replace rare paths in an APT attack.

 <img src="./assets/gadget-find.png" alt="Regularity Score calculation for causal paths for APT attack vs APT attack with gadgets"   width="500"/>

 ## DATASET